opensearch-project/documentation-website/_observing-your-data/ad/security.md

 # Anomaly detection security

-You can use the security plugin with anomaly detection in OpenSearch to limit non-admin users to specific actions.
+You can use the Security plugin with anomaly detection in OpenSearch to limit non-admin users to specific actions.
 For example, you might want some users to only be able to create, update, or delete detectors, while others to only view detectors.

 All anomaly detection indices are protected as system indices.
 Only a super admin user or an admin user with a TLS certificate can access system indices.
 For more information, see [System indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).